ltw-webdev-2/curriculum/forms.md

       Forms are a usability hurdle—especially on mobile

-      Contact forms are stupid—they do nothing more than a simple email address
+      Contact forms are stupid—they do nothing more than what a simple email address does

-      *Use only if collecting very specific information*
+      *Use forms only if collecting very specific information*

   - type: code
     html: |